 The college provides doctoral students with financial assistance for travel to conferences.
-Students may apply to the Doctoral Program Director for travel support following procedures described in Appendix B to this handbook.
+Students may apply to the Doctoral Program Director and the PhD Program Coordinator for travel support following procedures described in Appendix B of this handbook.
 The application must be made by the student's advisor at least two weeks before the trip, and funds are allocated based on economy excursion airfare, double-occupancy hotel accommodation, funding availability, the number of students who apply in the academic year, and the locations of the conferences.
 Travel funds are allotted only to students who can demonstrate that they will apply for university funding for their travel, as described below.